Conversion-Focused CTA Prompts for Button Copy and A/B Tests

 Conversion-focused CTA prompts — button text, microcopy under buttons, anti-friction CTA variants, and A/B test ideas grounded in real buyer hesitation points.

-Most CTA buttons say “Buy Now” — and most of them under-convert.
-These 15 prompts focus on the conversion side of CTA writing: button text by buyer hesitation, microcopy that removes friction, secondary CTA for not-yet buyers, and a structured A/B test plan to actually find the winner instead of guessing.
+Most CTA buttons say “Buy Now,” and most of them under-convert.
+The button is also the single highest-leverage element on a page: in one of conversion optimization’s most-cited tests, Michael Aagaard changed Unbounce’s button from “Start your free trial” to “Start my free trial” and clicks rose up to 90% (Unbounce).
+A single word.
+These 15 prompts target that side of CTA writing: button text mapped to a specific buyer hesitation, microcopy that removes friction, a secondary CTA for not-yet buyers, and a structured A/B test matrix so you find the winner with traffic instead of guessing.

 Who this is for